 In addition to his two children's books, Robertson has written short stories, articles, and a manual for the insurance industry.

-OTHER BOOKS BY THE AUTHOR: Are There Giraffes in Heaven (What About Hippopotamuses?)
+BOOKS BY THE AUTHOR: Are There Giraffes in Heaven (What About Hippopotamuses?); Crossing the Rainbow Bridge

-CONTACT INFORMATION FOR AUTHOR: If you have comments for the author about this or other of the author’s writings, or if you would like to schedule the author for a book signing or related event, please email the author at: email@example.com, or you can write to the author at P.O.
+CONTACT INFORMATION: If you have comments for about this or other of the author’s writings, please email the author's wife, Mary, at: email@example.com, or you can write to her at P.O.
 Box 3211, Edmond, OK 73083.